infobar-image

 Assuming we have listed the numbers in one column ‘B’ as in the below screenshot.

-In column ‘A’ enter zero and fill it down till the row where you have amounts in Column 'B'.
+In column ‘A’ enter zero and fill it down to the row where you have amounts in Column 'B'.

 Sort the data by Column ‘B’ – Smallest to Largest.
 It will look like as shown below screenshot